Instructors

 Summer@Brown: Course-Based Research Experiences (CREs) provide instructors the opportunity to guide Pre-College students through the process of proposing and conducting independent research, building from questions that are currently unanswered.
 Instructors interested in facilitating a Pre-College CRE will design a course that provides the student with a research challenge for which the answers are unknown, supports them in a five-week hybrid course and culminates in an opportunity for the student to present and disseminate their findings.
 The curriculum should be necessarily fluid, with students finding success and experiencing challenges as they progress – much like a true research experience.
 Students enrolling in these non-credit courses must have completed the 10th grade.
 Click here to learn more about CREs.

 Summer@Brown Language in Context (LiC) courses offer students an opportunity to engage in language learning while studying a specific academic area or discipline.
-Course offerings include French, Spanish, Italian, American Sign Language as well as English for students interested in enhancing their command of English within a specific academic area or discipline.
+Course offerings include French, Spanish, Italian and American Sign Language.
 Language in Context instructors are familiar with the linguistic nuances of multilingual language learners, and develop their syllabi to include substantial opportunities for students to exercise their listening, public speaking, reading and academic writing skills.
 Students enrolling in these non-credit courses must have completed the 9th grade.

 The Brown Environmental Leadership Lab (BELL) combines concepts in environmental studies, ecology and leadership with a mission of developing socially responsible leaders.
-BELL courses take place in a number of domestic locations including South Central Alaska, Mammoth Lake, California and Brown University’s Providence campus.
+BELL courses take place in a number of domestic locations including Eastern Sierras, Alaska, and Brown University’s Providence campus.
 At BELL, a small cohort of students develop the knowledge, skills and attitudes necessary to create positive change on environmental issues facing their local communities and the planet as a whole.
 BELL students engage with a wide variety of content, including work in environmental science, social science and leadership development.
 Students enrolling in these non-credit courses must have completed the 10th grade.

 STEM for Rising 9th and 10th Graders is an immersive academic experience that allows students to explore the STEM disciplines.
 Students can indulge their passion for learning as they dive into content in science, technology, engineering or mathematics focused courses.
 The courses provide students with some understanding of the foundational material for that discipline from which they can springboard to areas for exploration such as more advanced content or current areas of research.
 In addition to the academic experience, students participate in supplemental programming that promotes and supports social and academic growth as they prepare for success in their future academic experiences.
 The students spend time working on a comprehensive academic project and the program culminates in a final presentation of their work.
 Students enrolling in these non-credit courses must have completed the 8th grade.